numpy/numpy/doc/source/dev/development_advanced_debugging.rst

 Use together with ``pytest``
 ----------------------------

-Running the test suit only with a debug python build will not find many errors on its own.
+Running the test suite only with a debug python build will not find many errors on its own.
 An additional advantage of a debug build of Python is that it allows detecting memory leaks.